 If you have any complications (i.e., placenta previa, ruptured membranes, preeclampsia, or severe anemia), have been told you have a high-risk pregnancy, or suffer from a pre-existing health condition (i.e., heart or lung disease), make sure you talk to your doctor about what and how to exercise throughout your pregnancy.

 If there’s a particular flavor of exercise you already know and are still loving, stick with it!
-(And if you belong to a gym/fitness studio — digital or otherwise — GET YOUR FILL of live classes now because you and your body will be on lockdown for a little while after you have a real live bona fide newborn baby — seriously).
+(And if you belong to a gym/fitness studio — digital or otherwise — GET YOUR FILL of live classes now (if you can… COVID) because you and your body will be on lockdown for a little while after you have a real live bona fide newborn baby — seriously).
 See also: Postpartum Fitness.

 *Virtually any exercise modality can be modified to accommodate the pregnant body — instead of jump squats, just do stationary squats; instead of push-ups do wall push-ups, instead of heavy lifting, use lighter hand weights… I know many women that have practiced yoga, run, and done CrossFit, pilates and Insanity right up until D-Day.
 (Not saying that you have to — just sayin’ that you can.)